 - You can part the hair down the middle and section off two sections on both side of the head for two braids if you’d like.
 It’s a touch trickier, so it may be good to get a solid good one down before you move to two.

 Okay!
-Now, on to the French braid!
+Now, on to the classic French braid tutorial!

 5. From here, you basically repeat, but you’re going to add hair from the remaining hair below that braid until it is all incorporated into the French braid.
-You want to be somewhat consistent in the amount of hair you’re adding so the braid looks uniform from top to bottom.
-I usually gauge it by the first knuckle of my pointer finger.
+You want to be somewhat consistent in the amount of additional pieces of hair you’re adding so the braid looks uniform from top to bottom.
+I usually gauge it by the first knuckle of my index finger.
 Take some hair from the hair that is down and add it into the strand you will be crossing over the middle.

 It will look like this: